 To fill out our LTBMU Winter Recreation Survey, see below.
-To send comments directly to the Forest Service, go here.
-(Public comment deadline is December 9)

 The Forest Service has published a Proposed Action that outlines a preliminary vision for all types of winter recreation in the Lake Tahoe Basin.
 This is an important opportunity for the public to weigh in on how these public lands should be managed in winter.
 Click here for more details and context.